 Intervention: Help a loved one overcome addiction

-An intervention can motivate someone to seek help for alcohol or drug abuse, compulsive eating, or other addictive behaviors.
+An intervention can motivate someone to seek help for alcohol or drug misuse, compulsive eating, or other addictive behaviors.
 Discover when to hold one and how to make it successful.By Mayo Clinic Staff

-It's challenging to help a loved one struggling with any type of addiction.
+It's hard helping a loved one who is struggling with any type of addiction.
 Sometimes a direct, heart-to-heart conversation can start the road to recovery.
-But when it comes to addiction, the person with the problem often struggles to see it and acknowledge it.
-A more focused approach is often needed.
+But when it comes to addiction, the person with the issue often struggles to see there's an issue.
+A more focused approach often is needed.
 You may need to join forces with others and take action through a formal intervention.

-Examples of addictions that may warrant an intervention include:
+Examples of addictions where an intervention may be needed include:

-People who struggle with addiction are often in denial about their situation and unwilling to seek treatment.
-They may not recognize the negative effects their behavior has on themselves and others.
+People who struggle with addiction often won't accept their situation and don't want to seek treatment.
+They may not accept the negative effects their behavior has on themselves and others.

-An intervention presents your loved one with a structured opportunity to make changes before things get even worse and can motivate someone to seek or accept help.
+An intervention gives your loved one a chance to make changes before things get even worse.
+It's also a chance to accept help.

 What is an intervention?

-An intervention is a carefully planned process that may be done by family and friends, in consultation with a doctor or professional such as a licensed alcohol and drug counselor, or directed by an intervention professional (interventionist).
-It sometimes involves co-workers, clergy members or others who care about the person struggling with addiction.
+An intervention is a carefully planned process that family and friends can do, working with a doctor or another health care professional, such as a licensed alcohol and drug counselor.
+An intervention professional, also known as an interventionist, also could direct an intervention.
+It sometimes includes a member of your loved one's faith community or others who care about the person struggling with addiction.

-During the intervention, these people gather together to confront the person about the consequences of addiction and ask him or her to accept treatment.
+During the intervention, these people gather together to face your loved one, talk about the effects of their addiction and ask them to accept treatment.
 The intervention:

-- Offers a prearranged treatment plan with clear steps, goals and guidelines
+- Offers a treatment plan with clear steps, goals and guidelines.

-- Spells out what each person will do if a loved one refuses to accept treatment
+- Spells out what each person will do if your loved one doesn't accept treatment.

 How does a typical intervention work?